Image

 • Scholarship may be renewable

-• Must be a student in good standing in an early childhood, elementary or secondary education program in the department of TLES
+• Must be enrolled and in good standing in the master’s degree program in Early Childhood Education in the TLES department.

 • Graduate student in good standing in an early childhood education program in the department of TLES